jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this will create terminal with three commands: open, close and sub.
+This will create a terminal with three commands: open, close and sub.
 If you type `open something` the open function will be invoked and value parameter will equal to something.

 Terminal will parse all your commands, convert number like strings into numbers and Regular Expressions into RegExp objects.
 You can disable this behavior using
 [processArguments](https://terminal.jcubic.pl/api_reference.php#processarguments) option.
-This option can be boolean and you can set it to false or it can be a function where you
+This option can be a *boolean* and you can set it to `false` or it can be a function where you
 can process the value in your own way (in this function for instance you can use JSON.parse to get objects out of strings).

-By default if you have object like this and you type `close foo` terminal will throw error because you didn't specify second argument.
-To prevent this behavior you can use option [checkArity](https://terminal.jcubic.pl/api_reference.php#checkarity) set to false.
+By default, if you have an object like this and you type `close foo`, terminal will throw an error because you didn't specify a second argument.

-In this example you have sub which don't have a function but another object, when you type `sub` in terminal the prompt will change to `sub> ` and you will be able to type
+To prevent this behavior you can use the option [checkArity](https://terminal.jcubic.pl/api_reference.php#checkarity) set to `false`.

-get, open and close will not work.
-This is called nested interpreter, which can also be created when you have function as interpreter using [push method](https://terminal.jcubic.pl/api_reference.php#push).
+In this example, you have `sub` which is not a function but another object; when you type `sub` in the terminal the prompt will change to `sub> ` and you will be able to type `get`, but not `open` and `close`.
+They will not work.

-*  third option is string which point to [JSON-RPC service](https://en.wikipedia.org/wiki/JSON-RPC), if service is on the same domain you can use it as is, but if it's on different domain or port then you need
+This is called a nested interpreter, which can also be created when you have a function as interpreter and by using the [push method](https://terminal.jcubic.pl/api_reference.php#push).

-to use mechanism called [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+*  the third option is to use a string which points to a [JSON-RPC service](https://en.wikipedia.org/wiki/JSON-RPC) URL; if the service is on the same domain, you can use it as is, but if it's on different domain or port then you need to use a mechanism called [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ```javascript
 $(function() {